A refreshing blend of different cultures, Mauritius is a warm, inviting island with a heart of gold… discover Mauritius for yourself.

 Le Morne Brabant

-t has been recognised as a Unesco World Heritage site because of the history associated with these “maroons” who eventually formed small settlements.
+It has been recognised as a UNESCO World Heritage site because of the history associated with these “maroons” who eventually formed small settlements.

 This lake in the crater of a caldera has been a place of Hindu pilgrimage since the late 19th century.

 It is the holiest site in Mauritius for Indians and is considered to be linked to the River Ganges, hence its proper name of Ganga Talao.